Economics (with Foundation Year)

 Our pluralist, research-led approach is taught in only a handful of UK universities.
 We'll show you how to assess problems using multiple disciplines, and explore the pros and cons of each.
 This will give you a deeper understanding of real-world economic relationships and make you attractive to employers.

 With an emphasis on skills development and employability, this course gives you regular access to industry through placements, field trips and guest lectures.

 Economics at UWE Bristol focuses on employability and experience, helping you bridge the gap between theory and practice and develop important workplace skills.

-Our graduates go on to successful careers in banking, finance, accountancy, industry, retail, non-governmental organisations (NGOs) and government.
+Our graduates go on to successful careers in banking, finance, accountancy, non-governmental organisations (NGOs) and government.

-They work as Financial Analysts, Stockbrokers and Pricing Analysts.
-They work across private and public sector organisations including Hargreaves Lansdown (stockbroker), HM Treasury, PricewaterhouseCoopers, Ernst and Young, Lloyds Banking Group, HSBC, Warner Music UK and Rolls Royce.
+They work as Financial Analysts, Stockbrokers and Pricing Analysts across private and public sector organisations including Hargreaves Lansdown (stockbroker), the Ministry of Defence (MoD), Lloyds Banking Group, HSBC, and Rolls Royce.

 Watch: The learning and teaching experience

 You normally need to pass your foundation year before going onto Year one.